 Be sure to take time to check out the new interpretive panels along the 3rd Champion Lake Rd on the importance of conserving the Western Painted Turtles population at Champion Lakes.
 The panels were the result of a working Partnership between Columbia Basin Trust, Wildsight, RAP Park Contracting, Pink Dog Designs and most importantly, the Salmo Elementary school.
 The goal of the program is to encourage better stewardship practices to follow while enjoying the local park.

-The Campground at Champion will be open with full services and rates in effect from May 17th until October 1, 2017.
+Firewood is available for $10 per basket.
 In compliance with the BC Parks Act an an overnight fee of $12.00 will be charged for all additional vehicles parked in sites.
 The alternative is to park additional vehicles for the night in the boat launch area.

 Local Places to Explore: